airswap/airswap-about/reference/delegate.md

 ### `unsetRule`

-Unset a trading rule for the delegate.
+Unset a trading rule for the Delegate.

 ```java
 function unsetRule(